lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 #### AddressPermissions:AllowedFunctions:\<address\>

-Contains an array of bytes4 function signatures, the controlling address is allowed to call on other smart contracts.
+Contains an array of [bytes4 function signatures](https://docs.soliditylang.org/en/v0.5.3/abi-spec.html?highlight=selector#function-selector), the controlling address is allowed to call on other smart contracts.

+This permission acts as a restriction mechanism for an interacting with other smart contracts via an ERC725Account.
+It enables to limit which functions an address can call on a external smart contracts via the ERC725Account.

 ```json
 {